-Groupon reports mixed Q4 weighed down by LivingSocial acquisition
+Groupon reports mixed Q4, paid nothing for LivingSocial

 HTC’s mobile VR solution said to be coming before the end of the year